notaryproject/notation/CONTRIBUTING.md

 To discuss ideas and specifications we use [Github Discussions](https://github.com/notaryproject/notaryproject/discussions).

-## Understanding Notary v2
+## Understanding Notation

 This project is composed of:

-- [notation](https://github.com/notaryproject/notation): The Notary v2 CLI and Docker plugins
+- [notation](https://github.com/notaryproject/notation): The Notation CLI and Docker plugins
 - [notation-go-lib](https://github.com/notaryproject/notation-go): A collection of libraries for supporting Notation sign, verify of oci artifacts.
-Based on Notary V2 standard.
+Based on Notation standard.
-- [notaryproject](https://github.com/notaryproject/notaryproject): The Notary v2 requirements and scenarios to frame the scope of the Notary project
+- [notaryproject](https://github.com/notaryproject/notaryproject): The Notation requirements and scenarios to frame the scope of the Notary project
-- [tuf-notary](https://github.com/notaryproject/tuf): Integration of Notary v2 and TUF
+- [tuf-notary](https://github.com/notaryproject/tuf): Integration of Notation and TUF

 Also consider checking out our [roadmap](https://github.com/notaryproject/roadmap).